 "In him we live and move and have our being" (Acts 17:28).

-5:00pm at SMSU Campus Religious Center, and by appointment.
+Sunday: 5:00pm at Holy Redeemer Church (typically at SMSU's Campus Religious Center, but location changed during this time of pandemic), and by appointment.

 The basic requirement for a good Confession is to have the intention of returning to God like the "prodigal son" and to acknowledge our sins with true sorrow before his representative, the priest.
 Brochures are available to help you in this process through Confession.
 Click on the images below to view their resource information: